Who we are

 Claudia Palmer

 Claudia (Te Rarawa, Te Aupōuri) has a background in environmental campaigning, publishing and marketing.
 She is passionate about connecting people with the things that they care about whether that be a great book, an inspiring event or the treasured hoiho.
-At the trust, Claudia communicates our work to funders, so that our frontline field staff have the resources and time to carry out their vital conservation work.
+At the trust, Claudia communicates our work to our supporters and funders, so that our frontline field staff have the resources and time to carry out their vital conservation work.

 Emma Simpson-Boyce